AlpineMapsOrg/cmake_scripts/docs/AddRepo.md

    whose name begins with `origin/` cannot be requested through this interface.

 No other revision class is accepted.
 In particular, `COMMITISH` never means a local branch.
+The implementation may produce an error, if `COMMITISH` resolves to a local branch name.
 Revision classification must occur before deciding whether a fetch is required.
 A locally cached `origin/<branch>` ref remains a moving revision, not a fixed revision merely because it resolves locally.